-My church is a modest attractive timber building that was erected in 1869 in what is now the rural residential suburbs of Brisbane.
+My church is a modest attractive timber building that was erected in Brookfield in 1869 in what is now the rural residential suburbs of Brisbane.
 It’s still surrounded by trees, horse paddocks, and the footprints of many generations of the first European settlers.
 I took my Minelab metal detector and went looking for those footprints, and was stunned with what I found.

 Just a couple of steps from the old wooden front door of the church, buried under six inches of soil, I found the face of Queen Victoria with her hair in a bun.
 It was a magnificent 1866 penny, the young queen was on one side, and Britannia on the other.
 It was an English coin of course, because that’s all that colonial Queensland had back then.